arnklint/jquery-contextMenu/README.md

 jQuery plugin that shows a custom context menu when right clicking something.
 Super simple implementation.

-The best way to try it out is to try the demo in test.html.
+The best way to try it out is to try a demo is to go [here](http://arnklint.github.com/jquery-contextMenu/) or download the source and open test.html.

 ## Basic calling syntax: